-For files for which a unique 64-bit file ID cannot be established, this field MUST be set to 0xffffffffffff, and MUST be ignored.
+For files for which a unique 64-bit file ID cannot be established, this field MUST be set to Document of the set of th

-2.1.10 128-bit file ID
+2.1.10 (Updated Section) 128-bit file ID

-A 128-bit value that uniquely identifies a file within a given volume.
+A 128-bit file ID value that uniquely identifies a file within a given volume.
 This identifier is generated and stored by the file system.
-The identifier SHOULD $\leq 11>$ be unique to the volume and stable until the file is deleted.
+The identifier SHOULD<11> be unique to the volume and stable until the file is deleted.